vtex-apps/release-notes/docs/2019-12-12/declaring-blocks-stemming-from-indirect-dependencies.md

 ---
 title: Declaring blocks stemming from indirect dependencies
-description: A few releases require more urgency and demand more focus from our users, as we'll see today.
-Have a look good long look at the following breaking change regarding blocks stemming from indirect dependencies to avoid future headaches!
+description: "A few releases require more urgency and demand more focus from our users, as we'll see today.
+Have a look good long look at the following breaking change regarding blocks stemming from indirect dependencies to avoid future headaches!"
-date: "12/12/2019
+date: "12/12/2019"
 git: "https://github.com/vtex-apps/release-notes/blob/master/docs/2019-12-12/declaring-blocks-stemming-from-indirect-dependencies.md"
 ---